Great Outdoors Month

 June is National Great Outdoors Month and Arizona’s state parks are here for all of your adventuring and exploring needs!
 Whether you’re experienced outside or just starting your outdoor journey, everyone has the same opportunity to connect with nature and benefit from the array of physical and mental benefits of outdoor recreation.

 Don’t put adventure on hold as summer settles in!
 You’ll find plenty of unforgettable outdoor experiences available throughout Arizona in spite of increasing temps.
-Cool off in the water at any of our lake or river parks, tour an air-conditioned state park museum, or seek out higher elevations to escape the heat this summer.
+Cool off in the water at any of our lake or river parks, tour an air-conditioned state park museum, join a night-guided nature program, or seek out higher elevations to escape the heat this summer.
 Meaningful Great Outdoors Month experiences are available for anyone who would like a deeper connection to Arizona’s robust history and beautiful outdoor spaces.

 Hang Out On the Water